Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Formalism

 \subsection{Angular power spectrum}

 To quantify the anisotropy of the SGWB at various scales, the angular power spectrum $\mathrm{C}_\ell$ is adopted in this work.
 The angular power spectrum $\mathrm{C}_\ell$ quantifies the amplitude of statistical fluctuations in the angular power of the SGWB at scales $\theta \sim 180^{\circ}/\ell$, where $\ell$ denotes the multipole moment.
 The \( \mathrm{C}_\ell \) is calculated using the healpy package \citep{2005ApJ...622..759G, Zonca2019}.
-The over-density $\delta_\mathrm{GW}$ at each frequency on the celestial sphere can be expanded as:
+Below are its formulas \citep{gorski2024healpixprimer}.
+The overdensity $\delta_\mathrm{GW}$ at each frequency on the celestial sphere can be expanded as:

 where $\mathrm{Y}_{lm}$ are spherical harmonics and:

 where $i$ denotes the index of the pixel, and the superscript star is complex conjugation.
 Consequently, the angular power spectrum can be expressed as: